Poverty and Social Protection Conference | Global Poverty Solutions

 • Contact

-5. Clarity of abstract as indicator of presentation quality
+• Clarity of abstract as an indicator of presentation quality.

 • NGO, Government, Non-Profit:

-3. Idea flow as an indicator of presentation quality
+• Coherent idea flow as an indicator of presentation quality.

 *Admission may close earlier than the date stated above if space in the conference fills up.